ariadnavigo/arisys/README.md

 ignores any emoji officially listed as "unqualified."
 Selecting any entry will copy the emoji into wl-copy's clipboard.

+Passing ``-f`` forces the download of the database regardless whether it's already stored.

 Dependencies:
 1. [bemenu](https://github.com/Cloudef/bemenu)
 2. [curl](https://curl.se)